-Borscht is a typical soup from Russia and the Ukraine.
+Borscht is a traditional soup from Russia and the Ukraine.
 It’s commonly made with beets, cabbage, and other vegetables.
-Traditionally it contains meat, but this is a vegetarian version taken from the Doukhobor community.
+Sometimes borscht recipes contain meat, this is a vegetarian version of borscht from the Doukhobor community.

 This is a much lighter version of the original soup; the fat content of the cream used in this recipe has been cut down from 35% to only 10%.
 It could be made with even less butter and cream, but then it is no longer Doukhobor style!
 Enjoy the richness of this borscht; it’s a delicious adaptation from typical Russian borscht.